Salz-Team/salz/salz-engine/README.md

 # Todo
 First:
+- get player bot error messages into database
+- when player uploads new bot, if nothing alive add initial point
+- fix botbuilding
 - player :: flipable only if other player can't flip there
 - step :: cell only created if clear owner
-- get player bot error messages into database

 Second: basic functionallity works with database
+- make a local runable engine
 - run and build bots safely: checkout cgexec, cgroup, etc..

 Last: